 JDK is for developers who write Java-based applications.

-and install JDK.
-By default JDK is installed in
+Download and install JDK.
+By default JDK is installed at

 C:\Program Files\Java\jdk-<version>>.xx\.
 You can choose another location.